NISO Forum: The E-Book Renaissance Part II - Day Two

 Registration closes on

-To register: If paying by credit card, register online here.
+To sign up: If paying by credit card, register online here.

 /sites/default/files/events/2018-12/Ebook_forum_inperson_oct2012_regform_0.pdfFees